 Dr. Diogo Verissimo, Research Fellow, Department of Zoology at the University of Oxford and co-author of the study said:

 “Societal extinction occurs not only in extinct species, but also in those species still living among us, often due to social or cultural changes, for example, the urbanization or digitization of society, which can radically change our relationship with nature, and lead to the collective loss of memory.”

-One example the researchers give is the replacement of traditional herbal medicine by modern medicine in Europe.
-This is believed to have degraded general knowledge of many medicinal plants, causing them to become societally extinct.
+One example given by the researchers is the displacement of traditional herbal remedies in Europe by modern medicine.
+This is thought to have harmed general knowledge of several medicinal plants, leading to their societal extinction.

 As more and more species are becoming threatened or extinct, they also become isolated from people.
 This leads to the extinction of experience – the progressive loss of our daily interactions with nature.
 As time passes such species may fully fade from people’s memory.

 For example, studies conducted among communities in southwestern China and Indigenous people in Bolivia have shown loss of local knowledge and memory of extinct bird species.